 • Occupational therapists

 The SEN code of practice (2014) identifies four broad areas of need.
-You can click on each link below to find out more about how these needs are supported at Park Grove.
+Below are details of how these needs are supported at Park Grove.

-By clicking on each area below you will see more detail and examples of interventions that we run for our pupils.
+Below each area will see more detail and examples of interventions that we run for our pupils.
 Some children will need support in more than one area of need so we will personalise their learning to encompass this.
 At Park Grove Primary Academy, we strive to support children with a wide range of special educational needs in each of these areas.

 SEN code of practice (2014) definition